SaliencyDetection/SpatiotemporalSaliency/README.md

 ## Region based Spatiotemporal Saliency (RST)
 Contact: Trung-Nghia Le (ltnghia@nii.ac.jp)

 * This is the authors' MATLAB implementation described in the above paper.
-The current implementation is not optimed, thus it runs slowly.
+The current implementation is not optimized, thus it runs slowly.

 * This code has been tested on Window 10 and Ubuntu 14.04.